Antoine-62/Advanced-Internet-Applications-laboratory-Responsive-design/README.md

 ```

 In the code above, when we have a screen width for tablet, the section "first" will take all width of the sreen, and we let 6% for the margin (In the code, it's 3% because 3% for margin right + 3% for margin left).
 Under the section "first", we need to share the screen width for 2 sections : "second" and "third".
 Because before we defined a distance of 3% between "first" and the edges of the browser, we need to define the distance between sections as 3%.
 So the width of the articles will be 45.5%, and we set margin-top to 0% for the 2 sections, to keep the distance between the 2 sections and "first" equal to 3%.
 For the position, we define it as "absolute", and we position the section with the property "left".

 For Mobile and Destock resolution, it's the same principle.

 ## Footer

-To have the footer "stick" in the bottom of the page, we define its position as "absolute", and then we position it with the property "bottom" equal to 0.
+To have the footer "stuck" in the bottom of the page, we define its position as "absolute", and then we position it with the property "bottom" equal to 0.
 ```
 footer {